Ohio Insure Plan Logo

 Get Quotes

-Plan F Medicare Supplement RatesPlan F Medicare supplement insurance policies are the most comprehensive supplemental plans available for purchase today.
-They cover all gaps in Medicare and have no out-of-pocket costs to the insured for Medicare approved expenses.
+Plan F Medicare Supplement RatesPlan F Medicare supplement insurance policies are the most comprehensive Medigap plans available for purchase today.
+They cover all gaps in Medicare and have no out-of-pocket costs for Medicare-approved expenses.

 (It’s important to note that no Medicare supplements sold today cover prescription drug costs.
-In order to cover these expenses, a private Part D prescription drug plan must be purchased.)
+To cover these expenses, a private Part D prescription drug plan must be purchased.)

 When viewing a Medicare supplement benefit chart, you will see that Plan F covers all of the gaps in Medicare Parts A & B. This is why agents sometimes refer to Plan F as the “Cadillac Plan.”
 It’s the most comprehensive available, but it will no longer be offered to those who are new to Medicare beginning in 2020.
 More on that later.

-When comparing Plan F Medicare supplement insurance quotes, you are shopping on price, rate increase history and the reputation of the insurance carrier.
-It can be good idea to shop with an independent agency (like ours, of course) so you can learn more about yearly premium increases from the various companies.
+When comparing Plan F Medicare supplement insurance quotes, you are shopping on price, rate increase history, and the reputation of the insurance carrier.
+It can be a good idea to shop with an independent agency (like ours) so you can learn more about yearly premium increases from the various companies.

 Understanding Medicare Part A & Part B Deductibles

-While the Part B deductible might be of little concern to some, some consumers simply want a hassle-free plan with no out-of-pocket exposure to worry about – and that policy is Plan F. If you are not worried about the small Part B deductible, then Plan G can be a good choice.
+While the Part B deductible might be of little concern to some, many consumers want a hassle-free plan with no out-of-pocket exposure to worry about.
+That policy is Plan F. If you are unbothered by the small Part B deductible, then Plan G can be a good choice.
 The lower premiums with Plan G usually make up for the deductible and Plan G premiums tend to increase more slowly.

-Plan F No Longer Available For Sale In 2020
+Plan F No Longer Available For Some In 2020

-As mandated by CMS (Center for Medicare and Medicaid Services), Plan F will no longer be offered as of January 1, 2020.
-Those who were eligible for Medicare before 2020 will be able to keep their F plans and even shop for new ones, but those who are eligible after 2020 will not be able to purchase a Plan F.
+As mandated by CMS (Center for Medicare and Medicaid Services), Plan F will no longer be offered to those whose Medicare eligibility begins after January 1, 2020.
+Those who were eligible for Medicare before 2020 will be able to keep their F plans and even shop for new ones.
+However, those who are eligible for Medicare after 2020 will not be able to purchase a Plan F.

-The Medicare Access and CHIP Reauthorization Act of 2016 was passed to reduce Medicare costs and increase cost sharing.
-The law states that beginning in 2020 no plans sold to new members can cover the Part B deductible.
+The Medicare Access and CHIP Reauthorization Act of 2016 was passed to reduce Medicare costs and increase cost-sharing.
+The law states that beginning in 2020, no plans sold to new Medigap members can cover the Part B deductible.
 That eliminates Plan F and Plan C as well as High Deductible Plan F.

-This is not the first time Medicare has withdrawn a supplement from the market.
+This is not the first time Medicare has changed or withdrawn a supplement from the market.
 Plan J (the most comprehensive at the time) and a handful of others were decommissioned in 2010.
-With no new enrollments allowed, some carriers did experience above average rate increases on their existing pool of policyholders.
-As we get closer to 2020, this change is something to be aware of and it might cause rates to increase more quickly with some F supplement plans.
+With no new enrollments allowed, some carriers did experience above-average rate increases on their existing pool of policyholders.

 Coverage For Medicare Part B Excess Charges